 Basic Ingredients for a good Frittata

 Every frittata needs a few basic ingredients to start with – eggs, cream or milk or both, pre-cooked mix-ins (vegetables, bacon, chicken, etc), cheese, and seasoning.
-Once you have these in place, you can easily play around with flavours and variations.
+Once you have these in place, you can easily play around with flavors and variations.

 Frittata making Equipment